Loki-Astari/geeky-nextjs/content/posts/ControlFlow.md

 disqusId: "http://lokiastari.com/blog/2013/12/02/so-you-want-to-learn-c-plus-plus-part-5/"
 ---

-So far, we have demonstrated basic programs that perform a single task without making any decisions.
+So far, we have created basic programs that perform a single task without making any decisions.
 Most (all but the most trivial) programming languages provide decision-making constructs (Conditional Branching).

 C++ provides two forms of branching.
 The **"If Statement"** and the **"Switch Statement"** .